Changelog

 Added

-provides dynamic facial blurring functionality with several blurring methods (average, gaussian, median) over user-specified facial regions.- Added horizontal hemi-face occlusion,
+Blur_face_regionprovides dynamic facial blurring functionality with several blurring methods (average, gaussian, median) over user-specified facial regions.- Added horizontal hemi-face occlusion,

-constants can be found in psyfaceutils.py.
+UPPER_FACE_PATHandLOWER_FACE_PATHconstants can be found in psyfaceutils.py.

 Changed

-will now take an integer shift value in the range [-255, 255], with -255 and 255 representing pure black and white respectively.
+Face_luminance_shifthas been replaced withface_brightness_shift.Face_brightness_shiftwill now take an integer shift value in the range [-255, 255], with -255 and 255 representing pure black and white respectively.

 Removed

-has been removed due to buggy behaviour when manipulating image luminance.
+Face_luminance_shifthas been removed due to buggy behaviour when manipulating image luminance.

 [0.5.0] - 2024-09-24